-Spread betting or spread trading is another lucrative way for trading forex, commodities, indices, and stocks in the United Kingdom.
+Spread trading is another lucrative way for trading forex, commodities, indices, and stocks in the United Kingdom.

 Market makers, brokers, and providers use spreads to make money on trading opportunities depending on supply and demand.
 The spread moves along with an asset's price and trading volume depending on how pricey, volatile, and liquid it is.

 Trading enthusiasts looking for an alternative way to trade the financial markets should familiarise themselves with spread trading.
 One of its benefits is that spread trading is arguably the most straightforward method of speculating on financial markets.
-If you are used to trading CFDs, spread trading, or spread betting, should be an easy transition.
+If you are used to trading CFDs, spread trading should be an easy transition.